-In the absence of relevant international assurance standard(s) covering fully the CSRD requirements for limited assurance on sustainability reporting3 finalised at the date of publication of the guidelines, this document is intended to provide high level assistance to facilitate a common understanding of some of the key aspects of the limited assurance engagement requirements introduced by the CSRD.
+In the absence of relevant international assurance standard(s) covering fully the CSRD requirements for limited assurance on sustainability reporting,3 available at the date of publication of the guidelines, this document is intended to provide high level assistance to facilitate a common understanding of some of the key aspects of the limited assurance engagement requirements introduced by the CSRD.

-The CEAOB guidelines do not override or replace national pronouncements that might be in force at national level in EU Member States.
+The CEAOB guidelines are non-binding and do not override or replace national pronouncements that might be in force at national level in EU Member States.
+They may be used where relevant to complement national pronouncements.